FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 -  Bias frames (to remove fixed-pattern noise from the data)

--  Dome Flat frames (to remove pixel-to-pixel sensitivity variations)
+-  Dome Flat frames (to remove pixel-to-pixel sensitivity variations and trace the slit edges)

 -  Comparison Arc frames (for wavelength calibration)